yangasahi/Kitura-SOS-Workshop/06-OpenAndRESTAPI.md

 ## Add Support for handling a `GET` request on `/stats`

-For this request, we want to find several statistics about the server.
+For this request, we want to return several statistics about the server.
 We will display:

 * The start time of the server
 * The current time